 If all of this isn’t enough, you can go to Jim Harringrton’s site Six Questions For . . . or to Trish Hopkinson’s site A Selfish Poet where I go on at even greater length.
 Both of these excellent sites were kind enough to allow me a chance to discuss Rat’s Ass Review and its editorial quirks.

-And, you can also go to The Dreaded Cover Letter and let Samara give you more good advice on the fine art of not annoying an editor before she or he even gets to your first poem.
+And, you can also go to The Dreaded Cover Letter and let Samara give you more good advice on the fine art of not annoying editors before they even get to your first poem.